liquidctl/liquidctl/docs/asetek-pro-guide.md

 ## Device monitoring

-_Changed in git: the firmware version is no longer reported (see [Initialization])._<br>
+_Changed in 1.12.0: the firmware version is no longer reported (see [Initialization])._<br>

 Similarly to other AIOs, the cooler can report fan and pump speeds as well as